What Happens After Mediation?

 • Faster finalisation

-• Greater clarity on parenting arrangements
+• Clear parenting arrangements

-• Better long-term co-parenting relationships
+• Improved long-term co-parenting relationships

-Final Thoughts: Mediation Is the First Step—The Court Provides Legal Finality
+Final Thoughts: Mediation Is the First Step — the Court Provides Legal Finality

 Previous